robertorcosta/azure-docs.pt-br/articles/mysql/concepts-monitoring.md

 |backup_storage_used|Backup do Microsoft Azure|Bytes|A quantidade de armazenamento de backup usado.|

 ## <a name="server-logs"></a>Logs do servidor
-Você pode habilitar a consulta lenta e o log de auditoria em seu servidor.
-Esses logs também estão disponíveis por meio dos logs de diagnóstico do Azure em logs de Azure Monitor, hubs de eventos e conta de armazenamento.
-Para saber mais sobre registro em log, visite os artigos [logs de auditoria](concepts-audit-logs.md) e [logs de consulta lentos](concepts-server-logs.md) .
+You can enable slow query and audit logging on your server.
+These logs are also available through Azure Diagnostic Logs in Azure Monitor logs, Event Hubs, and Storage Account.
+To learn more about logging, visit the [audit logs](concepts-audit-logs.md) and [slow query logs](concepts-server-logs.md) articles.

 ## <a name="query-store"></a>Repositório de Consultas
-[Repositório de consultas](concepts-query-store.md) é um recurso que controla o desempenho da consulta ao longo do tempo, incluindo estatísticas de tempo de execução de consulta e eventos de espera.
-O recurso persiste as informações de desempenho de tempo de execução de consulta no esquema **MySQL** .
+[Query Store](concepts-query-store.md) is a feature that keeps track of query performance over time including query runtime statistics and wait events.
+The feature persists query runtime performance information in the **mysql** schema.
 Você pode controlar a coleta e o armazenamento de dados por meio de vários botões de configuração.

-## <a name="query-performance-insight"></a>Análise de desempenho de consultas
+## <a name="query-performance-insight"></a>Informações de desempenho de consulta
 [Análise de Desempenho de Consultas](concepts-query-performance-insight.md) funciona em conjunto com o Repositório de Consultas para fornecer visualizações acessíveis do portal do Azure.
 Esses gráficos permitem que você identifique as principais consultas que afetam o desempenho.
-Análise de Desempenho de Consultas é acessível na seção de **desempenho inteligente** da página do portal do banco de dados do Azure para o servidor MySQL.
+Query Performance Insight is accessible in the **Intelligent Performance** section of your Azure Database for MySQL server's portal page.

 ## <a name="performance-recommendations"></a>Recomendações de desempenho
 O recurso [Recomendações de Desempenho](concepts-performance-recommendations.md) identifica as oportunidades de melhorar o desempenho da carga de trabalho.
-As recomendações de desempenho fornecem recomendações para a criação de novos índices que têm o potencial de melhorar o desempenho de suas cargas de trabalho.
+Performance Recommendations provides you with recommendations for creating new indexes that have the potential to improve the performance of your workloads.
 Para produzir recomendações de índice, o recurso leva em consideração várias características do banco de dados, inclusive seu esquema e a carga de trabalho, conforme relatado pelo Repositório de Consultas.
 Depois de implementar qualquer recomendação de desempenho, os clientes devem testar o desempenho para avaliar o impacto dessas alterações.

+## <a name="service-health"></a>Integridade do serviço
+[Azure Service health](../service-health/overview.md) provides a view of all service health notifications in your subscription.
+You can set up Service Health alerts to notify you via your preferred communication channels when there are issues or changes that may affect the Azure services and regions you use.

+You can view scheduled maintenance events for Azure Database for MySQL by using the **planned maintenance** event type.
+To learn how to create **service health alerts**, visit the [Create activity log alerts on service notifications](../service-health/alerts-activity-log-service-notifications.md) article.

+> [!IMPORTANT]
+> The planned maintenance notifications is available in preview for EAST US and UK South only.

-## <a name="next-steps"></a>Próximas etapas
+## <a name="next-steps"></a>Próximos passos
 - Consulte [Como configurar alertas](howto-alert-on-metric.md) para obter orientação sobre como criar um alerta em uma métrica.
 - Para obter mais informações sobre como acessar e exportar métricas usando o Portal do Azure, a API REST ou a CLI, consulte a [Visão geral das métricas no Microsoft Azure](../monitoring-and-diagnostics/monitoring-overview-metrics.md).
 - Leia nosso blog sobre [práticas recomendadas para monitorar seu servidor](https://azure.microsoft.com/blog/best-practices-for-alerting-on-metrics-with-azure-database-for-mysql-monitoring/).